Home » How to Help » Small Grants for Local Conservation

 Through small grants, the Lemur Conservation Network maximizes our impact in community education and lemur conservation in Madagascar.
 The amount of funding available each year is based on membership fees from our Supporting Members: Businesses, zoos, individuals, and conservation organizations.

 In 2026, these grants are by invitation only.
-Grant applications will be sent to eligible applicants in April.
+Grant applications will be sent to eligible applicants on May 1.

 GRANT SUMMARY